DontSlipOnDirt/SDS-dashboard-demo/README.md

 # LLM-dashboard
-LLM dashboard example with these pages:
+LLM dashboard that should have these pages:
 - Dataframe, plots, charts page
 - Backend, SQL queries
 - Embedded apps